Learn to Write Stories That Hook People

 We’re fully committed to helping you improve your writing and become a success.
 You can test-drive the course for 30 days, read the material, listen to the webinars and interviews, and check out the case studies.
 If you still don’t feel the course is right for you or will improve your writing, we’ll happily refund 100% of your money

 Meet Your Instructor

 David has been writing about travel, food, and culture for over twenty years.
 His work has appeared in AFAR magazine, the New York Times, the Washington Post, Condé Nast Traveler, and World Hum, among other publications.
 In 2006 and 2013, he won Lowell Thomas Awards from the Society of American Travel Writers for magazine articles he wrote.
 He has lived in Prague, Paris, and Rome and now lives in New York City.
-He is the author of An Irreverent Curiosity and was a host for National Geographic.
-He teaches writing at Columbia and New York University.
+He is the author of An Irreverent Curiosity and was a host for National Geographic, and profressor at Columbia and New York University.